HomeHow To GuidesLawn Mower Surging

 Is your Lawn Mower Surging up and down every time you use it?
-A lawnmower surge is defined by an engine that revs up and down, and it’s something you can fix yourself.
-If your lawnmower falls into this category, this guide will walk you through the six steps you use to stop lawnmowers from surging.
+A lawnmower surge is defined as an engine that revs up and down while running, and fortunately, it is something you can fix yourself.

-2. Fresh Air (oxygen)
+- Fresh Air (Oxygen)

-3. Good Spark (spark plug)
+- Good Spark (Spark plug)

 1) Bad Fuel